galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/starter/admin/config-components.md

 ref: components-integration
 ---

-# Configuration of the geocoding components
+# Integration and configuration of the geocoding components

 ---